ashwinpo/watsonx-gov-lab/docs/Creating-a-Model.md

 title: Creating a Model
 nav_order: 2
 ---
-# Creating a model in Watson Studio
+# Creating a Model for tracking in watsonx.governance

-# watsonx.Governance Starter Lab

-This tutorial guides you through the process of creating a premium regression model using IBM Watson Studio via an existing Jupyter Notebook.
+This tutorial guides you through the process of creating a Home Pricing regression model using Projects on Cloud Pak for Data via an existing Jupyter Notebook.

+## Step 1: Create a Deployment Space

-## Step 1: Set Up Your Watson Studio Project (Optional for Model Creation)
+## Step 2: Set Up Your Project

 **Role: Data Scientist or ML Engineer**

 1. Log into Cloud Pak for Data using your credentials.
 2. In the top-left corner, click on the hamburger menu and select "Projects".
 3. Click "New project" and select "Create an empty project".
-4. Provide a meaningful name (e.g., "Premium Regression Governance") and description for your project.
+4. Provide a meaningful name with your initials (e.g., "Home Pricing Dev - AP") and description for your project.
-5. Choose an existing Cloud Object Storage service or create a new one if prompted.
-6. Click "Create" to finalize the project setup.
+5. Click "Create" to finalize the project setup.

-## Step 2: Import the Jupyter Notebook (Optional for Model Creation)
+## Step 3: Import the Jupyter Notebook (Optional for Model Creation)

 **Role: Data Scientist**

 If you're creating a new model:

 1. In your project, click "Add to project" in the top-right corner and select "Notebook".
-2. Choose "From file" and upload the provided `premium_regression_model.ipynb` file.
+2. Choose "From URL" and enter this URL: `https://github.com/ashwinpo/watsonx-gov-lab/blob/main/Housing%20Modeling.ipynb`.
-3. For the runtime environment, select Python 3.x (preferably with GPU support for faster computation).
+3. For the runtime environment, select one of the runtimes with Python 3.11.
 4. Click "Create" to import the notebook.

-## Step 3: Run the Notebook (Optional for Model Creation)
+## Step 4: Run the Notebook

 **Role: Data Scientist**

 If you're creating a new model:

-1. Open the imported `premium_regression_model.ipynb` notebook.
+1. Open the imported notebook.
-2. Carefully read through each cell to understand the premium regression problem, dataset, and modeling approach.
-3. Execute each cell in order, following any inline instructions.
+2. Execute each cell in order, following any inline instructions.
-4. Pay special attention to:
-   - Data preprocessing steps
-   - Feature engineering techniques
-   - Model selection and hyperparameter tuning
-   - Evaluation metrics relevant to premium prediction (e.g., Mean Absolute Error, R-squared)
+3. You will need to add your user credentials to one of the code blocks when deploying the model from code.
-5. After running all cells, you should have a trained premium regression model saved in your project.
+4. After running all cells, you should have a trained Home Pricing regression model saved in your project.

-**Note:** If you decided to skip the previous steps, please use the Pure Premium Sample Model that has already been created and deployed for the following steps.
+5. Download the training and testing files locally.

+## Step 5: Setup Monitoring for the Model
+**Role: Data Scientist**